 You can evaluate your results using two popular methods.
 The first is matching.
 Matching means connecting two of the categories to determine a course of action.
 For example, matching strengths to opportunities shows you where to be aggressive and take action.
 On the other hand, matching weaknesses to threats exposes those areas you should work on or situations to avoid, and lets you know where to be more defensive of your position.

-To convert is to turn negatives into positives — in other words, converting your weaknesses into strengths, or threats into opportunities.
-This can mean growing a skill set through education, or finding a creative way to feature a weakness as a strength.
+The second is to convert is to turn negatives into positives — in other words, converting your weaknesses into strengths, or threats into opportunities.
+This can mean growing a skill set through education or finding a creative way to feature a weakness as a strength.
 For instance, if you are very outgoing, working in an introspective and isolated environment may not suit you very well.
 But if you can work toward a position, such as sales, in which you interact with many people, that weakness turns into a strength and could allow you to excel.

 Once your personal SWOT analysis is complete, it is crucial to follow through on the insights you uncovered.